linux-shield/shield-root/README.md

 If the SuperSU application icon is not visible in the launcher, just install it from the Play Store.
 Look for "eu.chainfire.supersu" to make sure you are picking the right package.

+If you see no reaction when trying to run "su" from adb the first time, run the SuperSU application and try again.

 Rebuilding
 ----------
 The necessary binaries are already in this repository, but if you want to build things by yourself, here is how you do: